norman-woz/areanow/README.md

 Thanks!

 #Team Work

-This plugin wouldn't have existed without Sam Morrison!
+This plugin wouldn't have existed without Sam Morrison @sailormansam!
 Thank you!